hashicorp/terraform/website/source/docs/providers/openstack/r/lb_monitor_v1.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the V2 Networking client.
     A Networking client is needed to create an LB monitor.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
 Changing this creates a new LB monitor.

 * `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS,